KeithBremer/CYF-DB-Module/db/week-1/lesson.md

 - Pronounced S-Q-L or sequel
 - Stands for Structured Query Language
 - SQL is the standard language used to communicate with relational database
-- SQL statements are used to query, create, update, delete records in a database
+- SQL statements are used to query, create, update, delete records in a database as well as many other tasks
 - SQL statements are executed by a RDBMS.

 ### What is an RDBMS?